Lonnie McLucas

 Many of the people in the New Haven chapter of the Panthers were middle class.
 They were defined more by their propaganda than by their own personalities.
 And they were young and impressionable.
 Lonnie, for example, was so eager to please and so easy to manipulate.
 If you told him to jump off a bridge, he'd do it.

-McLucas was arrested a month after the murder in Salt Lake City, Utah, and brought back to New Haven for trial.
-He pleaded not guilty to a charge of conspiracy to commit murder, but was found guilty and received a sentence of twelve to fifteen years, but served only a small part of that sentence.
+McLucas was arrested in Salt Lake City, Utah a month after the murder, and brought back to New Haven for trial.
+He pleaded not guilty to a charge of conspiracy to commit murder.
+He was found guilty and received a sentence of twelve to fifteen years, but served only a small part of the sentence.

 The case later became part of an urban legend that falsely claims that Hillary Clinton defended Bobby Seale and helped him get acquitted.
 This was not true, as Clinton was a student at the time and not a lawyer.